danie11am/danie11am.github.io/_posts/2023-03-02-lessons-learnt-from-rewriting-an-app-in-swiftui.md

 SwiftUI is here to stay.
 I am grateful and excited for this wonderful new technology where coding UI is so much simpler and more efficiently done.

 Do you have any questions?
-Let's talk in the comments section below.
+Feel free to ask in the comments section below.